RangerRick/sbnbl/README.md

 # <a name="Version_History" />Version History

+* 1.1.2
+  - Scans and updates blacklisted comments for all tabs with SBNation pages loaded, rather than just the currently selected tab.
 * 1.1.1
   - Set debug logging to false.
 Accidentally left it on in 1.1.0.
 * 1.1.0